h15200/notes/typescript.md

 You may have to use type guards after you have modified.

-ex with express and body-parser example would be
+example with express and body-parser example would be

 ```
 interface RequestWithBody extends Request {
   body: { [key: string]: string | undefined };
 ```

+## Method two - use ts adaptor with classes and decorators

+First, determine if it's worth it.
+Does this significantly enhance the development process?
+Do you get much better type safety as a result?

+If you think yes...

+## What are typescript decorators?

+### Refresher: vanilla JS constructors and prototypes